 Changes to the fees would be notified to all participants by "Important Notice" posted on the website.
-Regulation requires all services and all products that may be reported to DDRJ, as well as all applicable fees and charges, to be made available upon request or published in a manner that is accessible; DDRJ has published such information on DTCC's website.
+Regulation requires all services and all products that may be reported to DDRJ, as well as all applicable fees and charges, to be made available upon request or published in a manner that is accessible; DDRJ has published such information as Appendix to DDRJ Operating Procedures on DTCC's website.

-Key consideration 5: An FMI should complete regularly and disclose publicly responses to the PFMI-IOSCO disclosure framework for financial market infrastructures.
+Key Consideration 5: An FMI should complete regularly and disclose publicly responses to the PFMI-IOSCO disclosure framework for financial market infrastructures.
 An FMI also should, at a minimum, disclose basic data on transaction volumes and values.

-The PFMI-IOSCO disclosure was updated and made public in July 2022.
+The PFMI-IOSCO disclosure was updated and made public on regular basis.
 DDRJ will update this disclosure document where there are any material changes to the company or its businesses and disclose the updated document at a frequency of at least every two years.